-Levoit LV-H135 has a smaller coverage area than LV-H133.
+Levoit LV-H135 has enough capacity to be used for medium room sizes.
+It has a smaller coverage area than LV-H133 though.
 You can refer to our Levoit LV-H133 Review to know more.
 Why I specifically mentioned LV-H133 is for the reason that LV-H135 is very similar in its features.
 The body shape is different as LV-H135 is cuboid against a cylindrical LV-H133.
 Infact, Levoit is bringing in new models with their capabilities very close in heels to one another.
 I am a bit lost for words here.
 I seriously don’t know which model to consider as a ‘flagship’ now.

 PRICE – LEVOIT LV-H135

 The Levoit LV-H135 has a higher price compared to LV-H133 but just slightly.
 There’s no noticeable updates inside LV-H135 if compared with LV-H133.
 But, there’s a marked change in the looks and feel of the two air purifiers.
 I personally like the shape and console of LV-H135 more.

 The Levoit LV-H135 air purifier is approx $150 down than the Levoit LV-H134.
 LV-H134 is the true flagship model for large rooms.
 There is nothing missing or additional in terms of features on the console between these two.

 Levoit LV-H135 looks attractive from all directions.
 Its console looks cool with a shiny black material illuminated with LEDs.
 The touch buttons are also situated on the top face of the air purifier.
 A novel design of the air quality indicator ring on the console is likeable too.
 You can adjust the brightness of this Air quality feedback LED ring as well.